Easy Sewing Patterns for Beginners: An Overview

 Are the directions clear overall?

-- Overall, do you feel like the pattern is straight forward and that you would have success using it?
+Overall, do you feel like the pattern is straight forward and that you would have success using it?
+If it looks a little too challenging, highlighting techniques you haven’t tried yet, it probably isn’t the right pattern for you at this time.

 Finding Easy Sewing Patterns for Beginners